Volksgemeinschaft: Categories of Germans

-Nazi legal theory divided all Germans into two categories, namely the Volksgenossen ("National Comrades") who belonged to the Volksgemeinschaft and the Gemeinschaftsfremde ("Community Aliens") who did not.
-In addition to the duties and responsibilities shared by those in the community, the National Comrades were expected to build and create a "Volksgeist" ("Volk spirit") that would encompass the best aspects of the German people.
+Nazi legal theory divided all Germans into two categories, namely the Volksgenossen ("Fellow Members") who belonged to the Volksgemeinschaft and the Gemeinschaftsfremde ("Community Aliens") who did not.
+In addition to the duties and responsibilities shared by those in the community, the Volksgenossen were expected to build and create a "Volksgeist" ("Volk spirit") that would encompass the best aspects of the German people.
 As such, community aliens could not belong, since they were deemed an undermining element in the very foundations of the "Volksgemeinschaft".

 The modern German historian Detlev Peukert wrote the following about the purpose of Nazi social policy:

 The goal was an utopian Volksgemeinschaft, totally under police surveillance, in which any attempt at nonconformist behaviour, or even any hint or intention of such behaviour, would be visited with terror.

 Criminals, if deemed unable to be part of the people's community, were severely punished, even executed for crimes that did not provide for the death penalty, such as doubling the sentence the prosecution asked for when a defendant had not helped put out a fire, thus showing a disregard for the life of his "Volksgenossen" and community.
 In support of this, Peukert quoted two articles from the projected "Law for the Treatment of Community Aliens" of 1944, which though never implemented owing to bureaucratic quarrels showed the intentions of Nazi social policy: